DidrikFredriksson/lectureTest/README.md

 # Lecture Test
-This is a test from a lecture in the course open...
+This is a test from a lecture in the course open source